Save up to 40% during our 420 sale

 Pros 👍 Cons 👎

-Preserves flavour with efficient extraction Bulkier design, often less portable
+Preserves flavour Bulkier design, often less portable

-No direct contact, reducing risk of burning Higher cost due to advanced technology
+Reduced risk of burning Higher cost due to advanced technology

-Popular Convection Vaporizers:
+Popular Convection Vaporizers

 • Utillian 621 - Although it is technically a hybrid, the Utillian 621 relies heavily on convection heating.
 Using heated air to efficiently extract vapor, its ceramic heating chamber and airflow design ensure even heating while enhancing smoothness.
 The 621 has precise temperature control and a magnetic mouthpiece, allowing for a user-friendly experience.
 It is not a fully convection device, so it has quicker heat-up times thanks to its conduction aspect.
 It's an excellent option for those who value flavour and efficiency in a compact form.